-The state Department of Transportation (DOT) has requested design/build proposals for replacing the existing bridge.
-A deck bridge is specified to provide unobstructed views of the river and surrounding scenery.
-Clearance under the bridge must be provided for passage of kayaks and similar small craft.
-In addition, the bridge must straddle the right-of-way for a proposed multi-use trail bridge.
-The DOT has specified steel as the material because of its fast erection and exceptional sustainability rating, based on durability and high level of recycled content.
+BEC has requested design/build proposals for the new bridge.
+A deck bridge is specified to accommodate very wide and tall loads.
+The bridge must provide clearance for floods.
+In addition, pipelines will cross the river directly under the bridge and various utilities will be installed under the decking.

+BEC has specified steel as the material because of its fast erection and exceptional sustainability rating, based on durability and high level of recycled content.
 The bridge must be able to carry specified patterns of loads without exceeding sway and deflection limits.
-Based on past experience with performance and maintenance, the DOT prefers bridges that are relatively light and stiff.
-The new bridge must accommodate modular decking that was salvaged from another structure.
+Based on past experience with performance and maintenance, BEC prefers bridges that are relatively light and stiff.